About apprenticeships and traineeships

 Difference between an apprentice and a trainee

-Apprentices are trained in a skilled trade, such as electrical, plumbing, cabinet-making and automotive.
-Upon completion, apprentices become a qualified tradesperson.
+Apprentices are trained in a skilled trade (e.g. electrical, plumbing, cabinet-making, automotive) and, upon successful completion, become a qualified tradesperson.
+Apprenticeships generally take up to four years to complete.

-Trainees are trained in vocational areas, such as office administration, information technology and tourism.
-Upon successful completion, a trainee will receive a qualification in their chosen vocational area.
+Trainees are trained in vocational areas (e.g. business administration, information technology, tourism) and, upon successful completion, receive a qualification in their chosen vocational area.
+Traineeships generally take between 12 months and three years to complete.

 Quick facts about apprenticeships and traineeships

-- Apprenticeships and traineeships can be full-time, part-time, or school-based - where some of the training is undertaken while the apprentice or trainee is in high school.
+Apprenticeships and traineeships can be full-time, part-time, or school-based - where some training is undertaken while the apprentice or trainee is in high school.
+However, apprenticeships and traineeships can not be completed on a casual basis.

-- Employers work with a training organisation and the apprentice or trainee to draw up a training plan.
+Employers work with a training organisation and the apprentice or trainee to negotiate a training plan.

-- Training options must be negotiated and outlined in the training plan.
-Aspects of training that are open to negotiation (subject to training package requirements) include: selection, content and sequencing or competency units, timing, location and mode of delivery, and the trainer or facilitator.
+Training options must be negotiated and outlined in the training plan.
+Aspects of training that are open to negotiation (subject to training package requirements) include selection, content and sequencing of competency units; timing, location and mode of delivery; and trainer or facilitator.

 Types of apprenticeships and traineeships